Frequently Asked Questions

 Leigh Law offers a lot of services.
 Are you a jack of all trades, master of none?

 Leigh Law is a general practice law firm and we attempt to help as many people as we can.
-Some areas of the law are very specific and do not lend themselves to a general practice law firm, incluidng bankruptcy, workman’s compensation, or education or voter lawsuits.
+Some areas of the law are very specific and do not lend themselves to a general practice law firm, incluidng bankruptcy, workman’s compensation, or education, medical malpractice, or voter lawsuits.
 We do not offer services in these highly specialized areas; instead we refer you to attorneys who do!

 Our areas of practice are very much related.
 We are very, very good family lawyers and a large percentage of our practice is in the area of domestic relations and family issues.
 Business, consumer protection, contract, debt collection defense, real estate, and estate planning are all very much inter-related and are based on the same principles of law.